 I had to wait two months for the city to abate code violators in my alley.
 It’s important for us to be fair and give people a chance to correct issues on their own.
 Most residents don’t realize they are violating city code until they receive a notice.
 That’s why we start with an education letter.
 If a resident doesn’t correct the problem in 14 days, we issue an NOV that gives them an additional 14 days to correct.
 If the problem still isn’t fixed, the city will abate.
 We do our best to get our crews there as quickly as possible but abatements can take some time since scheduling and routing varies.

-The city never told me about issues in my alley until I got a nasty letter.
+The city never told me about issues in my alley until I got a letter from the city.
 Many residents don’t realize they are out of compliance with city code, which is why we focus on education first.
 Residents with an alley impediment receive an education notice giving them time to correct the problem well before an NOV is issued.
 Residents can always call their assigned inspector with specific questions.
 The Solid Waste team regularly attends neighborhood meetings to educate residents about alley issues and answer questions.
 Residents can also contact Tempe 311 at 480-350-4311 with general inquiries or to report alley violations.

 Somebody dumped an illegal pile behind my property and now I’m responsible.
 How does the city handle illegal dumping behind my property?
 This can be a frustrating situation for residents who are doing the right thing.
 The good news is most cases of illegal dumping are easy to identify.
 However, the city still needs to gather evidence to charge the right resident or property owner for the abatement.
 Once a case is identified, the team will monitor the location and abate as needed.